lowleveldesign/debug-recipes/network/network-tracing.md

 # Show the configured filters
 pktmon filter list

-# Start the logging session (--etw) for all the components (-c)
+# Start the capturing session (-c) for all the components (--comp)
-pktmon start --etw -c all
+pktmon start -c --comp all

-# Start the logging session (--etw) for all NICs only (-c)
+# Start the logging session (--capture) for all NICs only (-comp)
-pktmon start --etw -c nics
+pktmon start --capture --comp nics

 # Stop the tracing session
 pktmon stop